ThiagoHardt/whatdoestheirishsay/README.md

  6. Press enter and you should have your local file cloned and ready.
  7. After opening the folder you should create a new file in the root directory, name it env.py
  8. In env.py you can set your environment variables.
+ 9. Create a file called google-credentials.json on the project root and paste your google credentials into it.
+For more information checkout [Google Credentials](https://console.cloud.google.com/apis/credentials)
+ 10.
     ``` import os
       import os